 Math games, math trivia, math problems, math jokes, etc., especially ones involving Pi in some manner, are popular activities.
 The WikiHow site lists a whole page of activities and ideas for activities.

 There are also Pi Carols which can be sung.
 Since this is a relatively new holiday, even though it celebrates an ancient mathematical formula, there is plenty of room for improvisation as well as a growing number of websites popping up with suggestions.
-But, like any other holiday, it is a chance for people sharing a common culture (love of math in this case) to get together and have fun.
+However, like any other holiday, π Day is a chance for people sharing a common culture (love of math in this case) to get together and have fun.

 Pi Day will pass unnoticed by most of us and, unlike other holidays, such as Christmas or Valentine’s Day, it will have very little or no impact on retail sales figures.